How To Turn Crude Oil Into Gasoline

 • Thermal Cracking: Uses high temperatures and pressures to break down the molecules.
 It is less selective and produces a wider range of products.

-• Catalytic Cracking: Uses catalysts, such as zeolites, to facilitate the breakdown of molecules at lower temperatures and pressures.
+• Catalytic Cracking: Uses catalysts, such as zeolites, to support the breakdown of molecules at lower temperatures and pressures.
 This method is more selective and produces higher yields of gasoline and other valuable products.

 Fluid Catalytic Cracking (FCC): The most common type of catalytic cracking, FCC, involves passing the heavy oil fractions over a catalyst in a fluidized bed reactor.
 The catalyst promotes the cracking reactions, converting heavy oils into gasoline, diesel, and other products.